Glass with a past. Up-cycled and repurposed beautiful fused glass art.

 Once the glass has been heated to the proper temperature, it is slowly cooled down, also known as annealing, to reduce stress and ensure that the finished piece is strong and durable.
 After annealing, the fused glass can be shaped further by using tools, coldworking techniques, or additional heating.

-Glass fusing is a versatile and creative technique that allows for a wide range of possibilities in terms of color, texture, and form.
-From small jewelry pieces to large-scale installations, glass fusing has become a popular art form, enjoyed by artists and hobbyists alike.
+Glass fusing is a versatile and creative technique that allows for a wide range of possibilities in terms of colour, texture, and form.
+From small jewellery pieces to larger multi-layer pieces, glass fusing has become a popular art form, enjoyed by artists and hobbyists alike.